Railway air brake: Westinghouse air brake

-The triple valve is so named because it performs three functions: It allows air into an air tank ready to be used, it applies the brakes, and it releases them.
-In so doing, it supports certain other actions (i.e. it 'holds' or maintains the application and it permits the exhaust of brake cylinder pressure and the recharging of the reservoir during the release).
 In his patent application, Westinghouse refers to his 'triple-valve device' because of the three component valvular parts comprising it: the diaphragm-operated poppet valve feeding reservoir air to the brake cylinder, the reservoir charging valve, and the brake cylinder release valve.
-Westinghouse soon improved the device by removing the poppet valve action, these three components became the piston valve, the slide valve, and the graduating valve.
+Westinghouse soon improved the device by removing the poppet valve action.
+These three components became the piston valve, the slide valve, and the graduating valve.